To view Wild Frontiers’ supplier’s terms and conditions click here.

 Alexander the Great said was 'more beautiful than I'd even

 This is an up-and-coming destination, which has only recently opened up to tourists, so we've partnered with one of the best specialists in the area to take you there.
-Wild Frontiers offers small group tours to some of the world's most remote countries and you'll be travelling in a group of between just six and 18 readers.
+Wild Frontiers offers small-group tours to some of the world's most remote countries and you'll be travelling in a group of between just six and 18 like-minded readers.
 Plus, we've scheduled it in late autumn, the best time to travel if you want fine sunny days.
 You can also be reassured that Wild Frontiers' expert guides - who will accompany you throughout - are the most experienced in the region.

 Joanna Lumley said her journey on the Silk Road was one of her most 'adventurous and exotic yet', and this extraordinary tour promises to deliver the same sense of wonder and excitement for you.